A look into the life and work of Dr. Rick Chromey and the journey to GenTech

 Story Ideas for the Media

-- How to transform your Covid mindset from fear to opportunity
+- How to transform our cultural mindset from fear to opportunity

-- How Covid-19 has transformed how we educate
+- How the Covid-19 moment has transformed how we educate

 - Why the labels we give generations don’t work